RobertLD/RobertLD.github.io/_posts/2024-01-28-Using-Obsidian-for-everything.md

 Obsidian has been a huge productivity boost in my workflow.

-# Using Obsidian for Everything
----

 I've used [obsidian](https://obsidian.md/) for some time now, perhaps two or so years.
 I've switched between multiple applications to accommodate my note taking needs during this time, but nothing even came close to the flexibility of Obsidian.

 Okay I lied a bit.
 Org-mode is fantastic, it just lacks some of the features I want out of the box and my ELisp skills are non existent.

 Calling Obsidian a note-taking app while true, doesn't capture the scope of things I truly use it for.
 The app is incredibly flexible.
 A lot of folks use it as a second brain of sorts, where plain text supplements their memory, others use it for notes,  [Tris@NoBoilerplate](https://www.youtube.com/watch?v=5gZdTZa8bOw)  uses it for making his videos with the [Advanced Slides] (https://github.com/MSzturc/obsidian-advanced-slides) plugin.